Logonz/vscode-double-action/README.md

 ## Commands

-- **Double Action: Jump Helper** (`double-action.jump-helper`): The main command that triggers single or double actions based on the key press timing.
+- **Double Action: Jump Helper** (`double-action.execute`): The main command that triggers single or double actions based on the key press timing.

 ## Default Keybinding

-The default keybinding for the `jump-helper` command is:
+The default keybinding for the `execute` command is:

 - **F21**: You can configure the keybinding in your `keybindings.json` file if needed.